Dongfeng to reduce PSA stake in merger deal with Fiat: sources

 The two groups will then jointly decided how to extract value from Comau.

-Reporting by Gianluca Semeraro, writing by Giulio Piovaccari, editing by Silvia Aloisi
+Reporting by Gianluca Semeraro, writing by Giulio Piovaccari, Additional Reporting by Yilei Sun in Beijing; editing by Silvia Aloisi